codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

 ### Delete an application
 Delete an application from Codefresh.
 Deleting an application deletes the manifests from the Git repository, and then from the cluster where it is deployed.
 When deleted from the cluster, the application is removed from the Applications dashboard in Codefresh.

->**Prune resources** in the application's General settings determines the scope of the delete action.
+>The scope of the delete action is determined by the **Prune resources** option in the application's General settings.
 When selected, both the application and its resources are deleted.
 When cleared, only the application is deleted.
 For more information, review [Sync settings]({{site.baseurl}}/docs/deployment/create-application/#sync-settings).
 Codefresh warns you of the implication of deleting the selected application in the Delete form.

 1. In the Codefresh UI, go to the [Applications dashboard](https://g.codefresh.io/2.0/applications-dashboard){:target="\_blank"}.
 1. Select the application to delete.
-1. Click the three dots for additional actions, and select **Delete**.
+1. From the application's context menu on the right, select **Delete**.

   {% include
    image.html